What is a financial plan?

 - Where are you now financially?

-- Where would you like to go?
+- What would you like to achieve – both short and long term?

-- And how will you get there?
+- How will you get there?

-1. Provides a much-needed reality check
+1. Provides a reality check

-Not knowing where you stand financially, or ignoring certain issues like debt, can be extremely stressful.
+Not knowing where you stand financially can be extremely stressful.
 That’s why it’s essential to get an objective assessment of your overall financial health.
-A financial plan can determine if you’re living beyond your means and then help you to understand where all your money goes.
-Interested in learning more about your income and expenses?
+A financial plan can help point you in the right direction financially and help you understand your spending and saving habits.

 2. Helps you set realistic goals